 The school will endeavour to make reasonable adjustments to its means of communication to ensure that parents/carers can access information and updates.

-Parents/carers may request translation/interpretation services as well as resources to meet any other communication needs. if required.
+Parents/carers may request translation/interpretation services as well as resources to meet any other communication needs.

 Reviewing the policy